Medicare Part B Penalties and SEPs

 Get Help Avoiding Part B Penalties

-Talk with Tonia to confirm SEP eligibility, document employer coverage, and choose the best Part B start date.
+Confirm SEP eligibility, document employer coverage, and choose the best Part B start date with a quick review.

 Avoid Medicare Part B Penalties